The exponential growth of data usage has led to data centres being a prime target of attacks

 But what exactly is involved in securing data centres?

 The global spread of technology plays an increasingly crucial role in modern society and data centres are at the heart of it all, storing and processing the hundreds of thousands of terabytes of data.
 Indeed, data centres are predicted to be consuming over 20% of the world’s power by 2025, demonstrating the integral role they will continue to play and also the importance of effective data centre security measures.
 Securing data centres from physical security threats will only become more crucial as time goes on.

 The recent controversy around cyber-crime and intellectual property (IP) protection has highlighted more than ever the importance of data centre protection, but physically securing data centres against threat has its own host of potential challenges.
 After all, the most secure firewall is irrelevant if the building itself can be breached.
 A breach will ultimately cost the data centres vested party (companies, organisations or government) well into the millions of pounds in damage, not to mention the indirect, yet ultimately inevitable damage to reputation.

 Due to the sheer amount of data processing, data centres must be environmentally controlled through air conditioning to keep the heat and humidity constant.
 The power provision, often determined by the size of the site in Watts per square foot, along with the communications infrastructure must also be considered when securing.
-Building a data centre from scratch is an exceptionally expensive project due to the unique requirements each data centre has, but it generally understood that the higher the Tier category – Tier 1 being a server room and Tier 4 hosting mission-critical data and systems – the more extensive security measures required.
+Building a data centre from scratch is an exceptionally expensive project due to the unique requirements each data centre has, but it is generally understood that the higher the Tier category – Tier 1 being a server room and Tier 4 hosting mission-critical data and systems – the more extensive the data centre security measures required.